Security Analysis and Portfolio Management

 Where calculators are permitted in examinations, it must be selected from an approved list, which can be accessed from the Further Information link below.

-Short-answer Questions: 25%; LOs 1-6 Online Quiz: 15%; LOs 1-6 Final Examination: 60%; LOs 1-6.
-Students must obtain at least 50% in the examination (and at least 50% overall) to receive a pass (or better) in the unit.
-UNE manages supervised exams associated with your UNE subjects.
+Online Quiz 1: Relates to Learning Outcomes 1-6 Online Quiz 2: Relates to Learning Outcomes 1-5 Written Assignment 1: 2000 words.
+Relates to Learning Outcomes 1-6 Written Assignment 2: 2000 words.
+Relates to Learning Outcomes 1-6 Final Examination: 2 hrs 15 mins.
+Students must obtain at least 50% in the examination (and at least 50% overall) to receive a pass (or better) in the subject.
+Relates to Learning Outcomes 1-6 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.